salinassilvio/salinassilvio/README.md

 ## About me:
 - 💻 I am learning Reactjs y Nodejs
-- ☕ Unas cuantas tazas de cafe para desarrollar por las noches🌙
+- ☕ A few cups of coffee to develop in the evenings 🌙
 - Things the I interesting in:
 👦 People😺 Animals💐 Plants🌍 Nature 🍔🍕 Food ⚽ Activity🏖 Travel💎 Objects